lmfilman/e28/react/README.md

 3. `Board#render` returns a 3x3 of `<Square />` components
 4. `Game#render` returns a `<Board />` component and space for game metadata

-**Note:** At this step, the tutorial did not instruct me to rename `index.js` to `index.jsx` but I did so anyway so that my text editor (Sublime 3) could render the file in a way that was more legible to me.

 #### Passing Data through Props

 Through the tutorial, we learn to pass props from a parent component to a child component by passing value (1-9) from `Board` to `Square`: